Does Your Life Lack Meaning And Purpose? You’re Not Alone!

 Everybody who knew me was envious of my life, thought I had it all and was living the dream.

 I lived the dream until I developed what I call soul hunger.
 A deep longing for a more meaningful and purposeful life that aligns our inner gifts with our outer purpose.
+The article Soul Hunger: The Silent Epidemic Of The 21st Century explores this little-talked-about mysterious yet common phenomenon in further detail.

 If your life lacks meaning and purpose, you're not alone.I found myself becoming increasingly unhappy with my life.
 I was busy but not doing things that felt meaningful to me.